-Author has written 86 stories for Harry Potter, Labyrinth, Final Fantasy VII, Twilight, Lost, Inkheart, Lord of the Rings, Naruto, Glee, and Doctor Who.
+Author has written 88 stories for Harry Potter, Labyrinth, Final Fantasy VII, Twilight, Lost, Inkheart, Lord of the Rings, Naruto, Glee, Doctor Who, and Walking Dead.

 Hi there!
 Name's Alina.
 Epic fangirl.